 Because occupations involving physical labor dominate the local economy, Worthington is generally considered to be a blue-collar town.
 39.27% of the Worthington workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Worthington is a city of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Worthington who work in sales jobs (12.17%), healthcare (10.16%), and office and administrative support (9.28%).

-Worthington is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Worthington doesn't have a public transportation system that people use for their commute.

 The percentage of people in Worthington with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.73% of people over 25 have a bachelor's degree or advanced degree.